flutter-form-builder-ecosystem/form_builder_validators/README.md

 #### Add new validator

+1. Add a new validator to one of the folders in the `src` folder.
+2. Implement it using the `BaseValidator` class.
+Override the `validateValue` method and let the base class handle the null check in the `validate` method.
+3. Override the `translatedErrorText` property and return the correct translation from `FormBuilderLocalizations.current.`.
+4. Make sure to pass `errorText` and `checkNullOrEmpty` to the base class.
-1. Add method to `validators.dart` with your Dart documentation
+5. Add static method to `form_builder_validators.dart` that uses the new validator.
-2. Implement tests
+6. Implement tests
-3. Add to [validators](#validators) with name and description
+7. Add to [validators](#validators) with name and description
-4. Add message error translated on all languages (yes, all languages).
+8. Add message error translated on all languages (yes, all languages).
 To accomplish this need:
    a.
 Add property to all `intl_*.arb` files, in alphabetic order.
    b.
 Translate message in all languages.
    c.
 Run `flutter gen-l10n` command
+9. Run dart `dart fix --apply` and `dart format .`
-5. Submit PR
+10. Submit PR

 ### Questions and answers